manifold-inc/targon/README.md

 pm2 start vllm --name vllm-serve --interpreter python3 -- serve mlabonne/NeuralDaredevil-7B --dtype auto --api-key [some-secret-you-also-pass-to-validator] --port 8000
 ```

-The URL for a vllm instance in this instance for a vali / miner on the same
+The `--neuron.model_endpoint` for miner / vali using this vllm instance on the
-machine would be `http://localhost:8000/v1`. **Make sure** to include the `/v1`
+same machine would be `http://localhost:8000/v1`. **Make sure** to include the
-to the end of the URL.
+`/v1` to the end of the URL.

+Also note that `--api-key` is defined by you.
+Set it to something hard to guess,
+and probably random.
+Whatever you decide, pass it in to both `--api-key` in
+vllm, and `--neuron.api_key` on the miner / vali

 ## Running a Miner